Deaconess Pharmacy Mission

 Pharmacists who are working in the Central Pharmacy are working in a well-planned, modern, spacious environment.

-Medication distribution is accomplished using a combination of centralized and decentralized automation.
-The McKesson robotic system, located on the Midtown campus, provides the majority of medication fills for Midtown and Gateway locations.
+Medication distribution is using a cartless model with maximizes the utility of Omnicell Automated Dispensing Cabinet (ADC) and Single Point software.
+This system allows efficient use of technician time and ensures that the medications are readily available to the nurse in the Omnicell at appropriate time.
 The combination of Dispense Prep, Dispense Check, and Dispense Track use barcode technology to help provide an added level of safety for sterile product preparation and distribution.
-The Omnicell Automated Dispensing Cabinets (ADC) are the primary distribution system for Cross Pointe, The Women's Hospital and The Heart Hospital, as well as the first doses for the Midtown and Gateway locations.
 A perpetual inventory is maintained through PhACTs Carousel and this technology allows our distribution system to be entirely bar-code technology driven.

 The hospital launched a hospital-wide information system called Epic in November 2009.
 The Ambulatory components of Epic, which are managed by the pharmacy department, include the Deaconess Anticoagulation Clinic and the Medication Therapy Management Program (MTM).
 The MTM clinic has expanded to play a role in the health system's wellness program.
 The Epic inpatient system encompasses the pharmacy order verification component, electronic MAR, bedside barcode administration, as well as nursing clinical records.
 Computerized physician order management (CPOM) is also performed in Epic and pharmacy is involved in the development of decision support used in CPOM.